DavidHe1127/Mr.He_HandBook/DevOps/AWS/KMS/README.md

 ```

 - Enable automatic key rotation - only works for symmetric keys (CMK not data keys).
 It only changes the key material, which is the cryptographic secret (a random string) that is used in encryption operations.
-- Use encryption context to segregate key usage without having to manage multiple kms keys.
+- Use encryption context to segregate key usage without having to manage multiple kms keys - team A and team B share the same kms but they cannot cross access.

 ```
 {